Manitoba Road Trips: Winnipeg Family Vacation

 Royal Canadian Mint

 Families with older kids can check out the Royal Canadian Mint.
-Located 20 minutes from downtown Winnipeg, the Mint offers tours of its high-tech manufacturing facility.
+Located 10 kilometers from downtown Winnipeg, the Mint offers tours of its high-tech manufacturing facility.
 Coins from more than 75 countries are made here, including every single coin in Canadian circulation!
-You can strike your own coin in the interactive coin museum and then see how heavy a pure gold bar is worth over $700,000.
+Kids can can strike their own coin in the interactive coin museum.
 Collectors will definitely want to stop at the Mint’s shop, where you can get your hand on collector coins and other unique gifts.

 Exterior and reflection in pond of Royal Canadian Mint